jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.032.png)

-Here is a picture in which a command definition’s __Reference In__ parameter does have its reference target filled in:
+Here is a picture in which a command definition’s __Reference In__ parameter might have its reference target filled in:

 ![](images/Input%20Output%20Parameter%20Passings.033.png)